arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 The band configuration is available to allow the user to restrict to a specific or combination of frequency bands.
 It helps to operate under enforced frequency policy requirements, or to lower the network search time, reducing the device power consumption.

-If you leave the frequency band argument field blank for the `GSM.begin()` method, it will configure using the default setting, which allows it to search within all available supported bands.
+If you leave the frequency band `BAND_#` field blank for the `GSM.begin(PIN, APN, USERNAME, PASSWORD, CATNB/CATM1, BAND_#)` method, it will configure using the default setting, which allows it to search within all available supported bands.
 The Portenta Cat.
 M1/NB IoT GNSS Shield will then select a compatible network automatically depending on the availability in the operating region.

 Each country has a compatible frequency band, so it is a good practice to check the if desired band is suitable for its region.
 You can check the frequency band compatibility of the region by using a website that compiles network status such as [here](https://www.frequencycheck.com/countries).